aliyun/terraform-provider-alicloud/website/docs/r/lindorm_instance.html.markdown

 * `enabled_table_engine` - (Available in v1.163.0+) Whether to enable table engine.
 * `enabled_search_engine` - (Available in v1.163.0+) Whether to enable search engine.
 * `enabled_lts_engine` - (Available in v1.163.0+) Whether to enable lts engine.
+* `primary_vswitch_id` - (Available in v1.191.0+) Multi-available zone instances, the virtual switch ID of the primary available zone, must be under the available zone corresponding to the PrimaryZoneId.
+* `primary_zone_id` - (Available in v1.191.0+) Multi-availability zone instance with the availability zone ID of the main availability zone.

 ### Timeouts